California State University - Northridge Data & Information Overview

 Student Loan Debt

-How Much Money Do CSUN Graduates Make?students who graduate from CSUN with a bachelor's degree go on to jobs where they make an average salary of $45,400 in their early years.
-That's great news for CSUN students since it is 14% more than the average college graduate's salary of $39,802 per year.
+How Much Money Do CSUN Graduates Make?students who graduate from CSUN with a bachelor's degree go on to jobs where they make an average salary of $53,360 in their early years.
+This is good news for future CSUN graduates since it is 26% more than the average college graduate's salary of $42,485 per year.

 Location of California State University - Northridge